Introduction to quantum groups: 7a. Partitions, easiness

 \item Each set $P(k,k)$ contains the identity partition $||\ldots||$.

 \item The sets $P(\emptyset,\circ\bullet)$ and $P(\emptyset,\bullet\circ)$ both contain the semicircle $\cap$. \end{enumerate} \end{definition}

+Observe the similarity with the axioms of Tannakian categories, from chapter 4.
+We will see in a moment that this similarity can be made into a precise theorem, stating that any category of partitions produces a family $G=(G_N)$ of easy quantum groups.

+We have already met a number of such categories, in chapter 4.
+Indeed, the sets of Brauer pairings for $O_N,U_N$ and for $O_N^+,U_N^+$ are all categories of partitions in the above abstract sense, with inclusions between them as follows:

-We have already met a number of such categories, in section 4 above.
-There are many other examples of such categories, as for instance $P$ itself, or the category $NC\subset P$ of all noncrossing partitions.
-The relation with the Tannakian categories comes from:
+There are many other examples, as for instance $P$ itself, or the category $NC\subset P$ of noncrossing partitions.
+We have as well the category $P_{even}$ of partitions having even blocks, and its subcategory $NC_{even}$.
+These categories form a diagram as follows:

+And there are many other examples, to be gradually explored in what follows.
+And with the comment, coming a bit in advance, that now that we talked about $P,NC$ and $P_{even},NC_{even}$, we must say what the corresponding quantum groups should be, right.
+Well, these are $S_N,S_N^+$ and $H_N,H_N^+$, to be discussed in chapters 9-12 below.

+Getting back now to Definition 7.1 as it is, namely something abstract, of categorical flavor, the relation with the Tannakian categories comes from:

 \begin{proposition} Each partition $\pi\in P(k,l)$ produces a linear map

 given by the following formula, where $e_1,\ldots,e_N$ is the standard basis of $\mathbb C^N$,

 and with the Kronecker type symbols $\delta_\pi\in\{0,1\}$ depending on whether the indices fit or not.
 The assignement $\pi\to T_\pi$ is categorical, in the sense that we have